-Junior and senior high schools are invited to select participants from the seventh through twelfth grades.
-The selection of participants from each school is based on criteria determined by that school.
+Junior and senior high schools are invited to select participants from the seventh through twelfth grades, according to criteria determined by that school.

 The prizes are of a mathematical nature and are as numerous as possible.
 The policy on prizes is to have a broad basis for awards so that as many of the students as possible receive an interesting, enjoyable, and educationally useful prize celebrating his or her skill and ability.
 It is hoped that at least two-thirds of the participants will receive an appropriate prize.
 The Elvada Trautmann Mathematics Scholarship, in the amount of $500, is awarded to the leading senior whose first year of college is at Humboldt State University.